 3. At this stage, you're probably ready to participate in groups or forums to practice your writing.
 There are plenty of foreign language groups on Facebook, etc. that you can join.
 Start writing comments in the language you're learning and don't worry about making mistakes.
 If you ask people to correct your writing, you may get that too.

 1. From time to time, write and memorize a short "lecture" about something that interests you and then recite it from memory, or with the help of a card containing a few key words.
 Pretend that you have an audience and really make an effort to communicate, convince, or persuade.
+If you're so inclined, make a video of yourself and play it back.
+That kind of feedback could be somewhat painful at the beginning, but also enormously helpful.

 2. Suggestion #1 above could be also the preparation for speaking with an online language exchange partner or tutor.
 There are many to choose from.
-We like languageexchange.com, Italki.com etc.
+We like languageexchange.com, Italki.cometc.

 3. Find a “live” partner or tutor to talk with.
 There's no substitute for having spontaneous conversations on various topics.
 This will rapidly increase your fluency, but you have to find a way to do this regularly.
 I certainly notice that my French fluency always gets a boost when I have my bi-weekly lunches with a French-speaking friend.